bradshawjoshua/Early-Detection-Stroke/README.md

 > Visual 2 displays patient status by heart disease and hypertension in order to show which groups are most affected by stroke.

 ## Model
-### Logistic Regression for Deployment:
+### Logistic Regression Balanced with SMOTE for Deployment:
-* Logistic Regression model performed best with or without hyperparameter tuning (L1); and used class weight (balancing) and Synthetic Minority Oversampling Technique due to stroke patients' underrepresentation.
+* Logistic Regression Balanced with SMOTE performed best with or without hyperparameter tuning (L1); and used class weight (balancing) and Synthetic Minority Oversampling Technique due to stroke patients' underrepresentation (minority).
-  * Noticed some overfitting with my Logistic Regression model.
+   * Noticed some overfitting with my Logistic Regression models.
    * Identified more false negatives than I would like for this data set, so I attempted to balance my model in order to create predictions that would favor false positives.

-Logistic Regression L1 Tune
+Logistic Regression Balanced With SMOTE
-* Train Accuracy: 95.59%
+* Train Accuracy: 74.8%
-* Test Accuracy: 93.82%
+* Test Accuracy: 73.4%

 Logistic Regression AUC - ROC Curve:
 * Based on AUC, there is an 85% chance that the Logistic Regression model will be able to distinguish between stroke and no stroke in a new patient.